ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 ### Chain and Hardfork Support

-The `Transaction` constructor receives a parameter of an [`@ethereumjs/common`](https://github.com/ethereumjs/ethereumjs-monorepo/blob/master/packages/common) object that lets you specify the chain and hardfork to be used.
+The `LegacyTransaction` constructor receives a parameter of an [`@ethereumjs/common`](https://github.com/ethereumjs/ethereumjs-monorepo/blob/master/packages/common) object that lets you specify the chain and hardfork to be used.
 If there is no `Common` provided the chain ID provided as a parameter on typed tx or the chain ID derived from the `v` value on signed EIP-155 conforming legacy txs will be taken (introduced in `v3.2.1`).
 In other cases the chain defaults to `mainnet`.

 Base default HF (determined by `Common`): `merge`